 5. Tracktion T7

-Tracktion T7, just like Cakewalk, is a completely free, fully featured and unlimited DAW.
+Tracktion T7, just like Cakewalk, which I will talk about in a second, is a completely free and fully featured/unlimited DAW.

 This means that there is no “Lite” version, there are no track limitations, no plugin limitations, or any other constraint of sorts like on Pro Tools First or Cubase LE.